-Careful monitoring and timely attention to problems increase the likelihood of a successful surgical outcome (Kuhlman et al. 2008).
-Monitoring includes routine evaluation and recording of anesthetic depth and physiologic functions and conditions, such as body temperature, cardiac and respiratory rates and pattern (Flegal et al. 2009), and blood pressure (Kuhlman et al. 2008).
+Careful monitoring and timely attention to problems increase the likelihood of a successful surgical outcome (Kuhlman 2008).
+Monitoring includes routine evaluation of anesthetic depth and physiologic functions and conditions, such as body temperature, cardiac and respiratory rates and pattern (Flegal et al. 2009), and blood pressure (Kuhlman 2008), and should be appropriately documented.
 Use of balanced anesthesia, including the addition of an intraoperative analgesic agent, can help minimize physiologic fluctuations during surgery.
-Maintenance of normal body temperature minimizes cardiovascular and respiratory disturbances caused by anesthetic agents (Dardai and Heavner 1987; Fox et al. 2008; Flegal et al. 2009), and is of particular importance in small animals where the high surface area to body weight ratio may easily lead to hypothermia.
+Maintenance of normal body temperature minimizes cardiovascular and respiratory disturbances caused by anesthetic agents (Dardai and Heavner 1987; Flegal et al. 2009; Fox et al. 2008), and is of particular importance in small animals where the high ratio of surface area to body weight may easily lead to hypothermia.
 Fluid replacement may be a necessary component of intraoperative therapy depending on the duration and nature of the procedure.
-For aquatic species, such as fish and amphibians, care should be taken to keep the skin surfaces moist and minimize drying during surgical procedures.
+For aquatic species (including amphibians), care should be taken to keep the skin surfaces moist and minimize drying during surgical procedures.